xilapa/go-tiny-projects/README.md

 # Go Tiny Projects

-A repository with small projects I'm doing to learn Golang.
-It's a work in progress.
+A repository with small projects I've done to learn the Golang fundamentals.

 The projects on this repository are based/inspired on the following contents:
  - Wesley Willians lessons from [Full Cycle Youtube channel](https://www.youtube.com/c/FullCycle/).